Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides usage context: 'Useful when the user wants to browse by topic or narrow a search by category.'
-While it doesn't explicitly say when not to use it or list alternatives, the guidance is clear for typical scenarios.
+The description provides clear usage context: 'Useful when the user wants to browse by topic or narrow a search by category.'
+This tells the agent when to invoke this tool, though it does not explicitly name alternatives or state when not to use it.
+This falls short of a 5 but is clear enough for a 4.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.